Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane

-The results shown in Figure~\ref{fig:pressure-viscosity} indicate that many IFPSC challenge participants accurately estimated shear viscosity up to \SI{500}{\mega\pascal}, except for Zheng \textit{et al.}~\cite{Zheng2019}, whose coarse-grained interaction model likely introduces systematic errors.
+The results shown in Figure~\ref{fig:pressure-viscosity} indicate that many IFPSC challenge participants accurately estimated shear viscosity up to \SI{500}{\mega\pascal}, except for Zheng \textit{et al.},\cite{Zheng2019} whose coarse-grained interaction model likely introduces systematic errors.
 In contrast, results obtained with STACIE show an excellent agreement with experimental data across the entire pressure range.
-The relative error is below \SI{6}{\percent} at all pressures considered and is comparable to or smaller than the predicted relative uncertainty.
+The relative error is below \SI{4}{\percent} at all pressures considered and is comparable to the predicted relative uncertainty.
 Our results obtained with TDM closely align with STACIE's estimates, except at \SI{1}{\giga\pascal}, where the TDM clearly underestimates the viscosity.

 Insufficient simulation time is one potential cause of the discrepancies between the simulated and experimental viscosities reported in other studies.
 As pressure increases, the exponential time constant, $\tau_\text{exp}$, also increases, requiring much longer simulations to accurately capture the slowest decay mode.
 This problem is evident in Figure~\ref{fig:pressure-viscosity}(c), where many entries fall short of the required simulation time, especially at higher pressures.
-Among the challenge entries, Messerly \textit{et al.}~\cite{Messerly2019} used the longest simulation time at \SI{1}{\giga\pascal} (\SI{96}{\nano\second}), but overestimated the viscosity by nearly \SI{300}{\percent}.
-As noted by the authors, this discrepancy is likely due to the Mie 16-6 potential used in their work, which is overly repulsive at short intermolecular distances.~\cite{Messerly2019} Zheng \textit{et al.}~\cite{Zheng2019} performed \SI{40}{\nano\second} simulations at each pressure, but their coarse-grained model resulted in solidification above \SI{500}{\mega\pascal}.
+Among the challenge entries, Messerly \textit{et al.}\cite{Messerly2019} used the longest simulation time at \SI{1}{\giga\pascal} (\SI{96}{\nano\second}), but overestimated the viscosity by nearly \SI{300}{\percent}.
+As noted by the authors, this discrepancy is likely due to the Mie 16-6 potential used in their work, which is overly repulsive at short intermolecular distances.\cite{Messerly2019} Zheng \textit{et al.}\cite{Zheng2019} performed \SI{40}{\nano\second} simulations at each pressure, but their coarse-grained model resulted in solidification above \SI{500}{\mega\pascal}.